 But he would not have wanted too much fuss and he certainly would not have wanted his death getting in the way of the vital work of the organisation he loved forging its future.

-Colin is survived by his wife Valerie, two daughters, five grandchildren and one great-grandchild.
+Heal is survived by his wife Valerie, two daughters, five grandchildren and one great-grandchild.

 This is a community-moderated forum.